Nubisa/JXPanel/docs/hostingp.markdown

 The number of columns in the table may vary depending on width of the screen.
 For example, on mobile devices there may be visible only first two of the columns: <b>Plan name</b> and <b>Status</b>.

-Clicking the chosen row will get you to the hosting's plan modification form.
-It is exactly the same form as addplan, except that it is in edit mode now.

 ## Adding new hosting plan

 There is a button `Add new hosting plan` on the top of the Hosting Plans page.